Effect of dynamical screening in the Bethe-Salpeter framework: Excitons in crystalline naphthalene: Theoretical approach

 Compared to Eq.\ \eqref{eq:bse}, the frequency dependence of Eq.\ \eqref{eq:hamiltonian_dyn} comes from the effective, frequency-dependent screened Coulomb interaction.
 The effective frequency-dependent $\tilde{W}(\omega)$ takes the form\cite{rohlfing2000electron,bechstedt2016many} \begin{widetext}

 \end{widetext} where $v$ is the Coulomb potential in reciprocal space.
-The terms $B_{cc',\mathbf{kk'}}$ and $B_{vv',\mathbf{kk'}}$ are the Bloch integrals that account for the coupling between single particle Bloch wave functions\cite{bechstedt2016many}.
+In addition, $V$ is the volume of the unit cell, $\mathbf{q}$ represent the reciprocal wavevector, $\mathbf{G}$ and $\mathbf{G}'$ are are reciprocal lattice vectors. $\varepsilon(\mathbf{q+G, q+G}', \omega ')$ is the frequency and wavevector dependent dielectric function.
+The terms $B_{cc',\mathbf{kk'}}$ and $B_{vv',\mathbf{kk'}}$ are the Bloch integrals that account for the overlap between single particle Bloch wave functions\cite{bechstedt2016many}:

+where $u_{c\mathbf{k}}(r)$ represent the Bloch-periodic part of the Kohn-Sham state $\psi_{c\mathbf{k}}$.
 The frequency integral in the second term inside the curly brackets results from Shindo's approximation\cite{bechstedt2016many}, since the two-frequency dependence is replaced by a sum over single-frequency dependent polarization functions\cite{bechstedt2016many,shindo1970effective}.
+We note that the Shindo approximation uses the screened Coulomb interaction $W$, that is also part of the GW approximation, and turns it into $\tilde{W}$ via Eq.
+(S4) of the supplemental material. $\tilde{W}$ is more complicated due to the additional energy denominator terms.